OPINION

 Although appellees’ counsel did not ask McNeal if she was familiar with the “market” value of her vehicle, neither the question nor the answer indicate that McNeal was testifying to the intrinsic or other value of the vehicle.
 Thus, we find that this testimony was sufficient evidence of the market value and we overrule points of error two through seven.

 In points of error eight through eleven, appellants also challenge the award of damages to appellee Thomas for her personal injuries.
 In jury question three, the jury was given an instruction regarding the elements of damages to consider.
 These elements included physical pain and mental anguish, loss of earning capacity, disfigurement, physical impairment, and medical care.
 The jury then was asked to give a total amount of damages.
-The jury wrote in the blank provided for their answer, $500,000.00 as the total award.
-The jury also, however, wrote in amounts next to each element listed in the instruction.
+The jury wrote in the blank provided for them answer, $500,000.00 as the total award.
+The jury also, however, wrote in amounts next to each element fisted in the instruction.
 These individual amounts add up to the total sum awarded.
 Because the jury noted these individual amounts, appellants challenges the sufficiency of the evidence supporting the awards for medical care and for loss of earning capacity.

-Appellants contend there was some evidence that Oldham was confronted with a sudden and unexpected condition when Thomas began to make a U-turn.
+Appellants contend there was some evidence that Oldham was confronted with a sudden and unexpected condition when Thomas began to make' a U-turn.

 The necessary elements of sudden emergency are: